BigDataBiology/GMGC-mapper/docs/index.md

-# Genome2gmgc
+# GMGC-Finder

-Genome2gmgc is a command line tool to query input genome to GMGC projec .
+GMGC-Finder is a command line tool to query input genome to GMGC projec .
 It will return the summary of  alignment categories and genome bins.

 ## Commands